 3. Making Your Savings Too Easy to Access

 Have you ever tried to save some money, just in case, only to tap into the savings within the same month?
 If this sounds all too familiar, then you’ve probably formed another bad money habit.
-Even if you consistently set a portion of your income aside, there is nothing stopping you from cashing out for most trivial reasons.
+Even if you consistently set a portion of your income aside, there is nothing stopping you from cashing out for the most trivial reasons.
 This, in turn, gets you trapped in a vicious circle where your savings never build up.

 Although having an emergency fund for “unexpected” expenses and volatile times is not exactly arcane knowledge, it’s easy to abandon the idea of establishing a money reserve for the sake of living the life you want to live.